 Bundling a Workflow

-After you lay out and test a workflow, you can bundle the workflow to install the workflow into other NetSuite accounts.
-Workflow objects are lockable in a bundle.
-However, if you lock a bundled workflow, the workflow definition, custom fields, states, transitions, and actions cannot be edited in target accounts.
-Also, you cannot add states or transitions to a locked workflow, but you can add workflow and state fields.
+After you lay out and test a workflow, you can bundle the workflow to install it into other NetSuite accounts.
+Workflow objects can be locked in a bundle.
+However, if you lock a bundled workflow, the workflow definition, custom fields, states, transitions, and actions can't be edited in target accounts.
+Also, you can't add states or transitions to a locked workflow, but you can add workflow and state fields.

-Workflow instances and history logs are not copied to target accounts when a bundle is installed or updated.
+Workflow instances and history logs aren't copied to target accounts when a bundle is installed or updated.

 The following screenshot shows the Bundle Builder where you can select workflows to include in a bundle: